zkMonk/zkm-election-voting/contracts/README.md

 The easiest way to install Foundry is to follow the instructions for installing [foundryup](https://book.getfoundry.sh/getting-started/installation#using-foundryup) and then installing Foundery using foundryup.

 ## Usage
-First install the forge standard libraries submodule, as the build won't work without them:
+First install submodules with dependencies used by the smart contracts, as the build won't work without them:

 ```
 cd ../zkm-hackathon
-it submodule init
+git submodule init
 git submodule update

 ```